 Decorating the bone:

 - Sew your icing onto the bone shape using complimentary coloured thread.
 Trim any threads if/as needed.
-I sewed all around mine at the edge, then added some extra curves just in from the edge to give it an added dimension for fluffy frosting.
-It also helps to double lock down the edges for a more robust toy.
+I sewed all around my icing at the edge, then added some extra curves just in from the edge to give it an added dimension for fluffy frosting.
+The extra stitches also help to double lock down the edges for a more robust toy.

 - Sew sprinkles securely into place.
-I used matching thread (needle only, brown in the bobbin throughout), but you can use a single thread for the sprinkles if you prefer.
-With fluffy fleece, it will be barely visible on the finished fleece and much quicker that changing for every colour.
+I used matching thread (needle only, brown in the bobbin throughout).
+You can use a single thread for the sprinkles, if you prefer.
+With fluffy fleece, it’s barely visible on the finished fleece and much quicker than changing for every colour.

 Sewing and stuffing the bone:

 - Sew together along the seam allowances, leaving a gap for inverting and stuffing.